ga4gh/vrs/docs/source/terms_and_model.rst

 **Computational Definition**

-A ChromosomeLocation is a :ref:`Location` that is defined by named chromosomal features.
+A :ref:`Location` on a chromosome defined by a species and chromosome name.

 **Information Model**